mdwelker10/discord-bot-aigis/README-Data.md

 - The `daily_claimed` and `daily_streak` fields help keep track of if a user has claimed their daily tokens, and for how many consecutive days they have done so.
 - The `bet` field is used as the amount the user will bet for gambling games.
 This is shared across all games.
 - `gamble_history` is the total winnings/losings from gambling.
 If the number is positive then the user has won more from gambling than lost.

+## Discord OAuth2 Connection
+To download files, Aigis requires authenticating with [OAuth2](https://oauth.net/2/).
+This is to hopefully prevent a ton of spam requests to download files from coming into Aigis and other malicious intents.
+She only uses the `identify` scope, which allows for her to view basic information about your account including:
+- User ID
+- Username
+- Display Name
+- Avatar
+- Chosen Language

+Note that it **does not** provide your email

+You can read more about Discord OAuth2 and view the specifics of the `identify` scope [here](https://discord.com/developers/docs/topics/oauth2).
+All Aigis does with this information is log your username when you hit certain API endpoints on her exposed web server (Which is needed for downloading files).
+But Aigis already had access to your username anyway from using basic commands.

+None of the data from the OAuth2 connection is persisted in Mongo.